danstadler-pdx/grafana-alloy-pii-demo/demo02-docker/README.md

 &nbsp;
 ### 2) Take a look at config.alloy

-#### *** Temporary notes for this section ***
-For the moment, config.alloy pulls in 2 additional files: one for setting up our logging discovery and labeling, the other is still our local copy of the masking moddule we used in demo01.

-The next round of changes will switch over to using the import.git component, and then the next block of text will make more sense.
+The file is in the same directory as this README.
+What's quite different about this file, vs. the version we used in demo01-homebrew, is that most of its actual code comes from 2 module files, which Alloy imports from the git repo for this project.

+What this demonstrates is that Alloy can run with a small local configuration, and you can use the SCM/CICD solutions of your choice to manage your Alloy configuration, by importing remote modules.

+For more reading on Alloy modules, including other import options than local files and git repos, [head here](https://grafana.com/docs/alloy/latest/concepts/modules/#importing-modules).

 &nbsp;
-#### *** Proposed real notes, after import.git is added ***

-The file is in this directory.
-What's very different about this file, vs. the first demo, is that it only does 2 things:
-1) Configure our logging preferences
-2) Pull down our actual configuration from the GitHub-hosted version of this repository.

-What this demonstrates is that Alloy can run with a very minimal local configuration file, and you can use the SCM/CICD solutions of your choice to manage your configurations remotely.

-If you follow the thread of what config.alloy loads, you can see that it brings in config-main.alloy from this repo, which is where much of the logic from the first demo now lives.
-This is where you will also see that we are using a different mechanism for discovering and "fake labeling" our log streams.

-In addition, config-alloy.main also imports the Alloy Modules directly from its Github repo, with a tag specified.
-(Using a specific tag helps you ensure that the version of the modules repo you are using does not change on you.)

-(A possible alternative could be for you to fork the Alloy Modules repo into the private repository of your choice, and then import it from there.
-This would simply give you more control over exactly what code you are importing into your own runtime environment.)

-&nbsp;
 ### 3) Set up your environment variables.
-No more support in this demo for hardcoding!
-Time to do this proper.
+Unlike in demo01-homebrew, no more support in this demo for hardcoding your vars!
+Time to do this a little more properly.

-In the root directory of this folder is a file called .env.
-There are some entries commented out, pending the above mentioned changes, but the last 3 you should fill in with the appropriate values for your cloud account.
+In the root directory of this folder is a file called ```.env```.
+Fill in the last 3 values with the appropriate values for your cloud account.

 &nbsp;